abiquo/jclouds-abiquo/README.md

 License
 -------

-See LICENSE file for details.
+See LICENSE and NOTICE file for details.